CAMBODIA TRAVEL GUIDE CONTENTS

 Have a Go at Cooking Khmer Food

 Attending cooking classes has become a huge pastime of mine when we travel.
 Taking the time to learn a little bit about the local cuisine is the perfect way to get to know and really understand a culture.
-While in Cambodia, we highly recommend attending cooking classes in Siem Reap to get a taste of what Khmer food is like.
+While in Cambodia, we highly recommend attending cooking classes to get a taste of what Khmer food is like.